bdsatish/hindu-calendar/README.md

 ```

 `S` and `K` denote _ṡukla-pakṣa_ and _kṛṣṇa-pakṣa_ respectively.
 For example,
-K06 above means _kṛṣṇa-pakṣa ṣaṣṭhī_.
+K06 above means _kṛṣṇa-pakṣa-ṣaṣṭhī_.
+Years are counted as elapsed Kali-yuga
+(_gatakali_).
 Negative years are supported too, as per [proleptic Gregorian
 calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar).

 The lunar calendars by default follow _amānta_ (or _amāvāsyānta_) scheme, i.e.,